aWildOtto/carbon-tracker/README.md

 ![journey page](/docs/3.PNG)

 Journey page.
-From here user can add a journey starting by selecting a transportation mode: bike/walk, bus, skytrain or car User can also press a journey to edit it(trans mode, car specs, route and date can all be edited).
+From here user can add a journey starting by selecting a transportation mode: bike/walk, bus, skytrain or car.

+User can also press a journey to edit it(trans mode, car specs, route and date can all be edited).

 ![add vehicle page](/docs/4.PNG)

 If the transportation mode selected is car, user enters a menu of all saved cars, then user can choose to add a new car or select an existing car.

-The vehicle page is powered by a SQLite database with real data from authority The vehicle data is from US EPA: http://www.fueleconomy.gov/feg/download.shtml
+The vehicle page is powered by a SQLite database with real data from authority.

+The vehicle data is from US EPA: http://www.fueleconomy.gov/feg/download.shtml

 ![add route page](/docs/5.PNG)